Planning Your Courses

-Complete the seven Dietitians of Canada required Courses (marked with this symbol † in professional tables) needed to meet the academic requirements for becoming a dietitian, external link.
+Complete the seven Dietitians of Canada required Courses (marked with this symbol † in Core Elective Table I and ACC100 from the Open Elective table) needed to meet the academic requirements for becoming a dietitian (external link) .
 Following graduation, go on to pursue the highly competitive practical experience requirement.

 Liberal Studies courses allow you to broaden your perspective.
 Take history, sociology, geography and more.
 Pursue the Chang School Certificate in Proficiency in French.